rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Lighthouse

 - [Lighthouse](https://developers.google.com/web/tools/lighthouse/) for performance, accessibility, progressive web apps, SEO analysis of the project code here are the results:

+- Note: Lighthouse results of testing the project may be inconsistent due to the functionality of user-uploaded images,Hosting project on Heroku may affected the results (server response time, caching, and network latency), But since Lighthouse scores are not the only measure of a website's performance and user experience, other factors such as functionality, accessibility, and usability should also be considered when determining the overall performance score of the project.

 <details><summary>Home Desktop-screen</summary>
 <img src="docs/validation/lighthouse/home-desk.png" >